TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

-- [x] evaluate the locations.
+- [ ] make the evaluate function on the childs of the server symbol.
-	- [x] set up the route of this location.
-		- [x] init the route.
-			- [x] set the location path.
-			- [x] set the return.
-			- [x] set the root.
-			- [x] set the autoindex.
+	- [x] make the listen.
+	- [ ] make the client max body size.
+	- [ ] make error page.

-			- [x] set the index.
+- [ ] make the server symbol.
+	- [ ] class boiler plait.
-			- [x] set the limit except.
+	- [ ] set up the listen.
-	- [x] set up the route of all sub locations.
+	- [ ] set up the client max body size.

 - [ ] make a check for each ast node.
-	- [x] make the code on the configuration parser.
-		- [x] fix the errors on the tree container.
-	- [x] add some printing functions to debug the analysis.
-		- [x] add printig of the tree nodes id.
-		- [x] add functions to print each struct of the IR.
 	- [x] make location.
 		- [x] make make the return.
 		- [x] make root.